LTUC/amman-prep-d14/Class-07/facilitator/README.md

       };
     ```

-    **Note: explain what  interpolation expressions is if it is not coverd before**
+    **Note: explain what  interpolation expressions are if it is not covered before**

   - Accessing object methods and properties.
   - Example